blablacar/dgr/README.md

 uid: 0
 gid: 0
 mode: 0644
+checkCmd: /cnt/bin/busybox true
 ```

+`checkCmd` is a command to run after the templating to check that the configuration is valid.

 When you have to reuse the same part in multiple templates, you can create a partial template like defined in the [go templating](https://golang.org/pkg/text/template/#hdr-Nested_template_definitions)